prijb/run3_scouting/production/hZdZd-production/README.md

 ```
 This script compiles a `CMSSW_12_4_11_patch3` release and runs `cmsDriver.py` over all the fragments available.
 Final configuration files are stored in `configs/` dir.

+Since the arch used is `el8_amd64_gcc10`, this step needs to run in uaf-2 or uaf-3, uaf-7,8,10 won't work.

+**Important note:** The number of events (per job) must be set here now at this step if the jobs are going to be run with ProjectMetis.
+ProjectMetis doesn't set the correct event number for the LHE step, only for the GEN-SIM (or at least I didn't configure it well).